History of the electric vehicle: 2020s

 The Tesla Model 3 surpassed the Nissan Leaf in early 2020 to become the world's best selling electric car ever, with more than 500,000 total units sold by March 2020.
 However, the Tesla Model Y is the bestselling electric vehicle in terms of yearly units.
 Tesla also became the first auto manufacturer to produce 1 million electric cars in March 2020.
 Global sales of the Model 3 passed the 1 million milestone in June 2021, the first electric car model to do so.
+However, later in May 2023, the Model Y became the world's best selling vehicle in Q1.

 The Nissan Leaf achieved the milestone of 500,000 units sold globally in early December 2020, 10 years after its inception.
 Combined sales of plug-in electric cars and light-duty commercial vans since 2010 achieved the 10 million unit milestone by the end of 2020.

-VinFast of VinGroup from Vietnam also introduced their electric vehicles such as VinFast Klara scooter, cars, buses.
+Just a year and a half later, the combined sales doubled to 20 million in June 2022.

 Electric bicycle

 The principal manufacturer of e-bikes globally is China, with 2009 seeing the manufacturing of 22.2 million units.
 In the world Geoby is the leading manufacturers of E-bikes.
 Pedego is the best selling in the U.S.

 China accounts for nearly 92% of the market worldwide.
 In China the number of electric bicycles on the road was 120 million in 2010.
 Jiangsu Yadea, an electric bicycle producer of renown in China, leads the ranking of China National Light Industry Council (CNLIC) electric bicycle industry for three years.
 It retains capacity of nearly 6 million electric bicycles a year.

 In 1997, Charger Electric Bicycle was the first U.S. company to come out with a pedelec.

 First models of electric bicycles appeared in late 19th century.
 US Patent office registered several e-bike patents since 1895 to 1899 (Ogden Bolton patented battery-powered bicycle in 1895, Hosea W. Libbey patented bicycle with double electric motor in 1897 and John Schnepf patented electric motor with roller wheel).